facebookresearch/hydra/website/docs/tutorials/basic/your_first_app/defaults.md

 defaults:
   - some_file
 ```
 Config files that are not part of a config group will always be loaded.
 They cannot be overridden.
+Prefer using a config group.